 - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (The proposed Scheme PCAS) will be applied to Clooniff Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See map for an indicative view of the application of different rehabilitation methodologies); - Carry out a hydrology and drainage management appraisal of the proposed rehabilitation measures. - Carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this assessment into the rehabilitation plan to minimise known archaeological disturbance, where possible; - Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements.
-Several known rights of way are present along the Bord na Móna margins. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, if needed, such as the presence of sensitive ground-nesting bird breeding species (e.g. Curlew) or larval webs of Marsh Fritillary butterfly, etc. The scheduling of rehabilitation operations will be adapted, if needed, as mitigation; and - Ensure all activities comply with the environmental protection requirements of the IPC Licence.
+(See map for an indicative view of the application of different rehabilitation methodologies); - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures was carried out.
+Issues identified have been integrated into the rehabilitation plan to prevent unintended impacts to adjacent land. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation was carried out.
+Any results of this assessment have been incorporated into the rehabilitation plan to minimise any archaeological disturbance on any known archaeology, where possible. - A review of issues that may constrain rehabilitation such as known rights of way, turbary, and existing land agreements was carried out and incorporated in the rehabilitation plan, where required. - A review of remaining milled peat stocks was carried out.
+It is expected that all peat stocks will eventually be removed before rehabilitation measures at the site are completed. - An ecological appraisal of the potential impacts of the planned rehabilitation such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc was carried out.
+The scheduling of rehabilitation operations was adapted, where required. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan was carried out.
+(Note that an AA screening of Clooniff and a subsequent NIS of the rehab plan was carried out). - See Clooniff Decommissioning and Rehabilitation Plan Addendum 1 for more details of the NIS conclusion and specific NIS mitigation measures relating to water quality. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.